WordPress vs Webflow 2021 Comparison: SEO, Ease of Use

 No-Code Oriented but also Code-Friendly

-With Webflow, building a website is no longer a two-step process because any changes you make, either with the drag-and-drop tools or with code, are presented to you instantly as a result.
+With Webflow, building a website is no longer a two-step process because any changes you make, either with the drag-and-drop tools or with code, are presented to you instantly.
 Design and coding are no longer separate.
-With this nifty website builder, you can design and develop your website with a single tool.
-Plus, you can preview your site before you publish it, so you can see exactly how it will look.
-Besides, there is a code editor that is open to all savvy developers, so you can feel free to add your de and design the site the way you want.
+This nifty website builder lets you design and develop your website with a single tool.
+Plus, you can preview your site before publishing it, so you can see exactly how it will look.
+Besides, a code editor is open to all savvy developers, so you can feel free to add your own code and design.

 Uncomparable eCommerce Site Building

-Unlike WordPress, Webflow does not require any additional integration to enable eCommerce settings on all pages of your sites, ensuring consistent customer checkout as well.
+Unlike WordPress, Webflow does not require any additional integration to enable eCommerce settings on all pages of your sites, ensuring consistent customer checkout.

 Responsive Page Designs & Modern Animations

-Webflow opens the door for unique creations of interactions and animations throughout your website.
-The room for creativity is immense, and some of the coolest and most cutting-edge animations like scroll-based parallax are a staple of these sites.
-Additionally, Webflow offers live updating of data on your site, so animations like progress bars can also be displayed with real-time updates.
+Webflow allows you to create unique interactions and animations throughout your website.
+The room for creativity is immense, and some of the coolest and most cutting-edge animations, like scroll-based parallax, are a staple of these sites.
+Additionally, Webflow offers live data updates, so animations like progress bars can also be displayed with real-time updates.

 Cons of Webflow